noir-lang/noir/docs/docs/developers/tutorials/uniswap/l2_contract_setup.md

 #include_code authwit_uniswap_get noir-projects/noir-contracts/contracts/uniswap_contract/src/main.nr rust

 In this function, the token contract calls the Uniswap contract to check if Uniswap has indeed done the approval.
-The token contract expects a `is_valid()` function to exit for private approvals and `is_valid_public()` for public approvals.
-If the action is indeed approved, it expects that the contract would return the function selector for `is_valid()`  in both cases.
+The token contract expects a `spend_private_authwit()` function to exit for private approvals and `spend_public_authwit()` for public approvals.
+If the action is indeed approved, it expects that the contract will emit a nullifier and return the function selector for `IS_VALID()`  in both cases.
 The Aztec.nr library exposes this constant for ease of use.
-The token contract also emits a nullifier for this message so that this approval (with the nonce) can’t be used again.

 This is similar to the [Authwit flow](../../contracts/resources/common_patterns/authwit.md).